opengisch/QField/docs/sv/_sources/install/index.rst.txt

 Android
 -------

-QField can be used with any version newer than android 5, if you are looking to get a new device, we sugest going for at least android 7.
+QField can be used with any version newer than Android 5, if you are looking to get a new device, we suggest going for at least Android 9.

 |GooglePlayLink|_